Masks of Nyarlathotep: Reception

-In the April 1985 edition of Casus Belli (Issue #25), Martin Latallo questioned the implausibility of ordinary people suddenly uprooting themselves to risk their lives, noting "most of these encounters and discoveries are fatal in themselves, which presents the central problem of the campaign: what can five unfortunate investigators do against an organization which covers the globe and which enjoys the support of the Old Ones?
+In the April 1985 edition of the French games magazine Casus Belli (Issue #25), Martin Latallo questioned the implausibility of ordinary people suddenly uprooting themselves to risk their lives, noting "most of these encounters and discoveries are fatal in themselves, which presents the central problem of the campaign: what can five unfortunate investigators do against an organization which covers the globe and which enjoys the support of the Old Ones?
 These modules constitute without a doubt the most deadly campaign ever created by Chaosium, where the stakes are enormous, the dangers immense, and the rewards meager."
 However, he concluded with a strong recommendation, saying, "An excellent campaign despite everything."

-In the May-June 1985 edition of The Space Gamer (No. 74), Matthew J. Costello was impressed, saying "The project is, in sum, massive and largely successful.
+In the May–June 1985 edition of The Space Gamer (No. 74), Matthew J. Costello was impressed, saying "The project is, in sum, massive and largely successful.
 Perhaps only TSR's Dragonlance series rivals it in size.
 And while some flavor may have escaped from this ghoulish stew, there's much here to delight Keepers, Investigators, and admirers of H.P.
 Lovecraft."

 In the November 1985 edition of White Dwarf (Issue #71), Phil Frances lauded this book as "undoutedly the finest... supplement to come from Chaosium."
 Frances believed the series of adventures presented several possible problems, including a plot that was too complex for beginning gamemasters, and the high mortality rate among adventurers due to the extremely deadly adversaries.
 He concluded by giving it an excellent rating of 9 out of 9, saying "Masks Of Nyarlathotep is an adventure that is fun for both sides to play...
 This is the best campaign I have ever seen, from Chaosium or other sources."

 In the January–February 1986 edition of Different Worlds (Issue 41), Willam A. Barton called it "the finest scenario pack ever designed for Call of Cthulhu.
 Or for any other game, for that matter."
 He thought that "the amount of material packed into Masks's slender box" would "keep a Cthulhu campaign going for months."
 Barton did warn that this was far too complex for either new players or an inexperienced gamemaster, but concluded by giving the game a perfect rating of 4 out of 4, saying, "an excellently conceived and executed scenario pack that will challenge the most experienced Cthulhu players to the utmost."

+In Issue 39 of the French games magazine Jeux & Stratégie, Michel Brassinne commented, "Completed several 'standard' scenarios?
+Try this 'monument' and judge for yourself! ...
+A campaign rather recommended for experienced players and game leaders; it will ensure them nights and nights of nightmares.
+What a treat!"